When it comes to benchmarks for employee email engagement, there isn’t a lot of data available out there.

 - Time of Day (Are they being bombarded with other emails, doing a shift change or have they already left work?)

-The best way to find out which factors are affecting your open and click rates is to take a look at your own internal email data, gather feedback from employees and run tests to experiment with timing, content, and list segmentation.
+The best way to find out which factors are affecting your open and click rates is to take a look at your own internal email data, gather feedback from employees and run tests to experiment with timing, content, and employee email segmentation.

 How should you use industry benchmarks in internal comms?